Horseweed in Canberra, ACT

 • It is very competitive.

-• Fleabane is very difficult to control with herbicides.
+• Fleabane is difficult to control with herbicides.

-• In areas where there is limited competition, Fleabane invades and establishes quickly.
+• In areas where there is little competition, Fleabane quickly invades and establishes.

-• Fleabane can build a strong root system over Winter and grow rapidly in the Spring.
-Over-wintering Fleabanes are very difficult
+• Fleabane builds a strong root system over the Winter, and then grows rapidly in the Spring.
+Fleabanes that over-winter are very difficult to control.

 After you read this, you will be able to: